 Field connection basics (Themer)

-For example, suppose you're building a layout where you want your first Heading module to display the title of your Post or Page, such as this screenshot:
+Suppose you're building a layout where you want a Heading module to display the title of your post or page, such as this screenshot:

 To do this, in your layout's first Heading module, you'd connect the Heading field to the Post Title.